 Among women with Crohn's disease who develop a fistula, the chance of another fistula forming later is high.

 Preparing for your appointment

-You're likely to start by seeing your family doctor or primary care provider.
+You're likely to start by seeing your primary care provider.
 However, in some cases when you call to set up an appointment you may be referred immediately to a doctor who specializes in conditions affecting the female reproductive tract (gynecologist).

 What you can do